-When I look at the events over the last several years, Felix Baumgartner’s death-defying fall from space (brought to you by Red Bull), the 2012 Olympics, the Curiosity Rover, the first person cured of AIDS, and the rise of the Arab Spring, we live in an inherently magical and inspiring world.
-You cannot turn on your computer, television, radio, or mobile phone without instantly being connected to something awe-inspiring.
-The simple fact that nearly two thirds of us turn over in bed every morning to turn off our mobile phone alarm and are instantly connected to the entire world is in itself awe-inspiring.
+When I look at the events over the last several years — Felix Baumgartner’s death-defying fall from space (brought to you by Red Bull), the 2012 Olympics, the Curiosity Rover, the first person cured of AIDS, and the rise of the Arab Spring — I realize we live in an inherently magical and inspiring world.
+You cannot turn on your computer, television, radio or mobile phone without instantly being connected to something awe-inspiring.
+The simple fact that nearly two-thirds of us turn over in bed every morning to turn off our mobile phone alarm and are instantly connected to the entire world is in itself awe-inspiring.

 Logic Has Become the Norm, and We Hate It

-Furthermore, as soon as we activate these devices we are inundated with deals, tweets, Facebook ads, mobile banners, and YouTube pre-roll that the logic has become completely ubiquitous in the digital world.
-Facebook gets more than a billion pageviews every single day and there’s at least one ad shown for every single view.
-The logical benefit, the special offer, the redeemable coupon, is becoming diluted at a dizzying rate.
+Furthermore, as soon as we activate these devices, we are so inundated with deals, tweets, Facebook ads, mobile banners and YouTube pre-roll that the logic has become completely ubiquitous in the digital world.
+Facebook gets more than a billion page views every single day, and there’s at least one ad shown for every single view.
+The logical benefit, the special offer, the redeemable coupon is becoming diluted at a dizzying rate.

 That’s not to say it does not have its utility.
-I absolutely redeem the right offers when they are emailed to me, and there are simple times when I want to know the simple brand benefit of a product before making a purchase.
-But it is impossible to say that the amplification of media consumption, paired with the amplification of advertising has made the signal to noise ratio in the digital world is so high for brands that to focus on logic, why your brand is better than that one, is not enough to stand out anymore.
-How many times is digital ad spending going to keep growing year over year before marketers realize that consumers are not buying more stuff because they are advertising more.
+I absolutely redeem the right offers when they are emailed to me, and there are times when I want to know the simple brand benefit of a product before making a purchase.
+But it is impossible to say that the amplification of media consumption, paired with the amplification of advertising has made the signal-to-noise ratio in the digital world is so high for brands that to focus on logic — why your brand is better than that one — is not enough to stand out anymore.
+How many times is digital ad spending going to keep growing year over year before marketers realize that consumers are not buying more stuff because they are advertising more?

 “You Have to Learn Certain Skills to Present Magic”